PostOwl/postowl/README.md

 # postowl

-A minimalistic software for sharing the story of your life.
+Share the story of your life.

 - 🧡 Personal journal - just for you
 - 💛 Shared letters - with friends and family